From ArabishWay

 STEP ONE: DECIDE ON A TIME AND PLACE that works for you (the organizer) and one maybe two acquaintances or friends.
 My motto is “If we build it they will come and if they don’t, we’ll have fun anyway”.
 The schedule has to work for you if you are going to sustain your efforts.
 Plus, there is no way to make it fit everybody’s schedule.
 If someone loves the idea , he/she will make it work.

 As for places, we used our own living rooms and local libraries, which had public meeting spaces that we reserved in advance.
-If neither of those is an option, check out your local community center, look through local ParentMap children’s magazines to see where other language meet-ups are happening, or ask around on social media to see if local friends have ideas for where you can meet.
+If none of those is an option, check out your local community center, look through local ParentMap children’s magazines to see where other language meet-ups are happening, or ask around on social media to see if local friends have ideas for where you can meet.
 For toddler circle time you really just need a carpeted quiet-ish space to sit in a circle.
 The less distractions the better.
 Having tables and chairs are not necessary but are great if you plan to do crafts or snacks.

 STEP TWO: PLAN YOUR STORY TIME.
 Story times are generally for children ages two to six – roughly preschool age.
-I will do future blogs where I expand on each of these in more detail but you will want an opening song to welcome in the group.
-And then you will want to be prepared to do a mix of gross motor activities (where the children are standing up and moving along with you (e.g. head, shoulders, knees and toes), a mix of finger play (fine motor) where the kids are sitting but still using their hands to follow along (think Itsy Bitsy Spider, although you can make this gross motor, too), as well as a mix of short stories and songs.
-Thirty to 45 minutes is the maximum length I would commit too.
-I like to close with a goodbye song and a sticker or stamp prize for the kids.
-Farashaty Team also has some great online story times on YouTube you can watch for ideas!
-Do build in some social time for parents to connect, exchange information afterwards.
+You will want a quick generic opening song to get the kids settled into the circle and then a warm-up welcome song.
+And then you will want to be prepared to do a mix of gross motor activities (where the children are standing up and moving along with you (e.g. head, shoulders, knees and toes), itsy-bitsy spider, 1,2 counting song, flower/counting song) , finger play (fine motor) where the kids are sitting but still using their hands to follow along (also Itsy Bitsy Spider, although you can make this gross motor, too, Old MacDonald with toy farm animals) and stories.
+I personally like to do stories in Arabic that the kids are likely to already know in English (e.g. The Gingerbread Man, Pete the Cat) – you will find those in the ArabishWay Treasurer Chest here.
+This way the kids whose Arabic is not as strong can follow along.
+It’s much less work and they can anticipate what’s going to happen.

 STEP THREE: SPREAD the WORD.
 If you have a large enough personal reach, invite your friends.
 You can also ask the place where you are hosting if they publicize events.
 And consider creating a Facebook Event or list it in your local Parent Map or Red Tricycle (both are free).